Sales Cycle Stages Definition

 Waste, productivity and value:

 That is an obvious way of thinking, and it’s fairly easy to apply to you routine if you work on your own.

-Working as a team, however, requires the assumption of a few ground rules to ensure the activities you require people to do, or is required to do, are actually going to offer something in return rather than just waste everyone’s time (we already talked about What is Lean manufacturing?
+Working as a team, however, requires the assumption of a few ground rules to ensure the activities you require people to do, or is required to do, are actually going to offer something in return rather than just waste everyone’s time.

 Having a lot of people with their hands full all the time and seeing no positive impact in your results in return may mean people are not actually being delegated the right tasks for them.
 To work well with a sales purpose, a team must be on the same page regarding their sales cycle.